google-marketing-solutions/custom-taxonomy-classifier/README.md

 ## Solution

-Using an existing LLM's text embeddings we can calculate the cosine similarity of a given piece of text and every category in a custom taxonomy.
-The higher the cosine similarity the higher the confidence that the passed text is part of that category.
-Cosine Similarity is a standard metric in natural language classification systems and has several advantages.
-Most importantly it compares the angle between text vectors and not their absolute distances - capturing semantic similarity regardless of varying lengths of text being compared.
+Using an existing LLM's text embeddings we can calculate the dot product similarity and apply unit-norm normalization for a given piece of text and every category in a custom taxonomy.
+The higher the dot product similarity the higher the confidence that the passed text is part of that category.
+Dot Product Similarity is a standard metric in natural language classification systems and has several advantages.
+Most importantly, it measures the similarity between text and categories by calculating the cosine of the angle between their vector representations.
+The dot product of the vectors are then calculated by multiplying their corresponding elements and summing the results.
+The cosine of the angle between them is then calculated by dividing the dot product by the product of the magnitudes of the vectors.
 It also works well with high-dimensional text data containing many zero elements and scores ranging from 0 (no similarity) to 1 (perfect match), providing intuitive insights.

 ## Prerequisites